-Figure 7: Map Overview of results in the JoeModelCE Shiny web application.
+Figure 7: Map Overview of results in the CEMPRA Shiny web application.

-The JoeModelCE R package is accompanied by an interactive R Shiny web application (https://essa.shinyapps.io/JoeModelCEShiny/).
+The CEMPRA modelling tool includes the CEMPRA R package, which is accompanied by an interactive R Shiny web application (https://essa.shinyapps.io/CEMPRAShiny/; also available as the stand-alone Shiny app).
 This application acts as a flexible, user-friendly interface to interact with key components of the CEMPRA tool.
 It accepts user inputs for stressor-response functions, stressor magnitude, spatial units/polygons, and vital rates (for the life cycle model portion).
 Results are easily mapped, summarized, and plotted within the Map Overview page of the web application.
 Scenario results generated from the tool (and the associated life cycle model) can be exported directly from the application as an Excel spreadsheet (.xlsx).
 See Section 5 for details on data inputs and Section 6 for a complete walkthrough of the application.